Tutorial Contribution Guidelines

 for a list of icons see https://fontawesome.com/icons?d=gallery

-If you need to include a new feature in the page then please request for it in our Dev Mailing List.
+If you need to include a new feature in the page then please request it using our Dev Mailing List.